mamamamamaa/spotify-2.0/README.md

 # spotify-2.0

-**This is my favorite project which aims to learn how to use the Spotify API and practice technologies like TypeScript, React.js, Node.js, Tailwindcss, Redux-toolkit.**
+**This is my pet project which aims to learn how to use the Spotify API and practice technologies like TypeScript, React.js, Node.js, Tailwindcss, Redux-toolkit.**

 ## How can you run this project?